grexor/python-plotting-tutorial/README.md

 </details>

 <a name="example2"></a>
-### Example 2
+### Example 2: histogram

-A slightly more complex example is plotting a histogram:
+A slightly more complex example with a histogram:

 ```python
 import matplotlib